ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Do not bite at the bait of pleasure, till you know there is no hook beneath it. — Thomas Jefferson
+> **Citacao:** He who can no longer pause to wonder and stand rapt in awe, is as good as dead; his eyes are closed.  — Albert Einstein

 fim do arquivo